 2. Similar-competition level: a peer-group baseline computed from related competitions.
 This intermediate anchor is blended in when the competition has fewer matches.

 3. Competition-level: raw weighted correlation computed on the competition's own historical matches.
-Used fully once the competition has accumulated enough data (≥ 1 500 match-observations).
+Dominant once the competition has accumulated a sufficient volume of data, though a small residual shrinkage toward the peer anchor is always retained.

 Causality is a hard constraint: a match can only be compared to matches that happened before it.
 The scaling (standardisation) applied to features is itself recomputed at each point in time using only past data, so that no future information ever leaks into the neighbor search.

-Neighbors are also drawn not only from the same competition, but from a configured set of similar competitions, weighted and scaled consistently.
+Neighbors are drawn not only from the same competition, but from a configured set of similar competitions, weighted and scaled consistently.
 This widens the pool of comparable matches when a competition is young or inherently uncommon, without sacrificing relevance.
-For competitions with a large volume of matches (e.g., the Premier League), neighbors are drawn exclusively from within the same competition.
+Previously, these neighboring competitions were mapped manually.
+Now, the engine utilizes a 100% data-driven Dynamic Scopes system.
+It algorithmically builds the most statistically relevant pool of neighbor matches to pull from.
+As a specific competition accumulates enough of its own historical matches over time, these foreign neighboring pools progressively and automatically fade out.

 Once the k nearest neighbors of a match are identified, each neighbor votes for an outcome (team 1 win, draw, or team 2 win) according to what actually happened in that match.
-Votes are weighted by a softmax of the distances.
-Yeah, an expert way to say closer neighbors carry exponentially more weight.
+Votes are weighted using a softmax function over the distances, ensuring that mathematically closer neighbors carry exponentially more weight in the final probability distribution.
+The softmax temperature is normalised by the competition's own historical distribution of distances, so that "closeness" is always evaluated relative to what is typical in that specific competition.

 Interpretation

-The model relies on full-match aggregated statistics and can evaluate whether, given the number of big chances, shots inside the opponent box, and similar metrics, the final score aligns with what a comparable body of matches would suggest.
+The model relies on full-match aggregated statistics and can evaluate whether the final score aligns with what a comparable body of historical matches suggests.
+Rather than dictating what a team "should" have scored, it maps the performance to a realistic distribution of probabilities.

-However, it does not capture minute-by-minute evolution: it cannot know if a goal came early or late, or how match momentum shifted.
-This is a known limitation, but it also reflects actual offensive output: a team that sat back and defended after scoring early still produced — or failed to produce — over 90 minutes of football, and the model reads that honestly.
+However, it does not capture minute-by-minute evolution: it cannot know if a goal came early or late, or how match momentum shifted (e.g. red cards).
+This is a known limitation, but it also reflects actual output: a team that sat back and defended after scoring early still produced — or failed to produce — over 90 minutes of football, and the model reads that honestly.

 Analysis shows that roughly 34% of matches (a third of football matches) end with a result that goes against what the statistics would suggest.
 Using a margin of 5% from the most probable outcome, this falls to 26%.
 Football is inherently random, and the model is designed to surface that reality rather than hide it.